tshepang/blog/content/2010-movie-review.md

 Justin Timberlake's in [The Social Network].

 The best character development ever for a **nerd** can be found in *Shopgirl*, in a form of an inept lover.
-As for this year, this is followed by the schoolboy in [An Education].
-As is so common, both character's shortcomings involve girls.
+As is so common, the character's shortcomings involve lovers.

 Here's a list of most **painful/touching scene**:

-1.  strapped with bombs ([The Hurt Locker][An Education])
+1.  strapped with bombs ([The Hurt Locker]
 2.  death by insulin ([Memento])
 3.  hate for a dead wife (*Last Tango in Paris*) -- leads one sympathising with the otherwise unpleasant character